 Alcohol has been part of Western culture for centuries.
 And because we enjoy life, we like to keep up that tradition.
 After all, isn’t a daily glass of alcohol healthy for your heart?
 Or is any glass one too many?
 In part 1 of this alcohol series we soberly set out all of the figures and percentages and you found out whether – from a scientific perspective – you’re drinking more than is good for you.
-But what’s the opposite of ‘good’?
-What exactly does alcohol do to your body – and your heart?
+But what exactly does alcohol do to your body – and your heart?
 And why is the infamous hangover a lot nastier than you think?

 Alcohol and arrhythmias: a direct link?

 Help, there’s a pandemic going on!
 And it’s not the one starring that tiny monster with (oh, the irony) the same name as a well-known beer brand.
 Globally, scientists are recording an exponential increase in cardiovascular disease.
 The origins of this heart-related pandemic are easy to trace.
 An ageing population combined with an excessive lifestyle appears to be a dangerous mix.1

 Alcohol plays a prominent role in this.
 Because alcohol not only affects our liver, kidneys and brain cells (effects we can feel when we’ve had one drink too many) but also our heart.
 In more ways than one.